exercism/x86-64-assembly/concepts/interfacing-with-c/about.md

 };
 ```

-In C, enums are implicitly converted to an integer type, which is typically an `int`.
+In C, enums are implicitly converted to an integer type, which is typically an `int`, ie, a 4-byte integer.

 By default the first possible element in an enum is converted to `0` and all subsequent elements are converted to the next integer.
 So, in the `enum example` defined above, `example_1` would have value `0`, `example_2` would have value `1` and so on.